-- > Principal routes: on which PaPs are offered, - ➤ Diversionary routes: on which PaPs may be considered temporarily in case of disturbances, e.g. long-lasting major construction works on the principal lines, - > Connecting lines: lines connecting the corridor lines to a terminal (on which PaPs may be offered but without an obligation to do so), - Expected lines: Expected lines can be found in Book 5.
+- Principal routes: on which PaPs are offered, - ➤ Diversionary routes: on which PaPs may be considered temporarily in case of disturbances, e.g. long-lasting major construction works on the principal lines, - ➤ Connecting lines: lines connecting the corridor lines to a terminal (on which PaPs may be offered but without an obligation to do so). - Expected lines: Expected lines can be found in Chapter 2 of the Book 5.